Validation

 }

-To use this registry, just pass it into your interpolator, and pass the interpolator into your validator.
+You can pass it into your interpolator and pass the interpolator into your validator.

 use Aphiria\Validation\ErrorMessages\IcuFormatErrorMessageInterpolator;